Magnite, Inc. research snapshot

 MGNI AI Stock Analysis

 MGNI AI stock analysis currently reads Magnite as the largest independent sell-side advertising platform with strong connected TV momentum, a Netflix partnership, and growing programmatic video revenue, but with Google platform risk, competitive pressure from The Trade Desk and Amazon, GAAP profitability variability, and a beta of 2.25 requiring wider risk buffers.
-At the July 12, 2026 data cutoff, MGNI traded near $20.34 with a verified market capitalization near $2.91 billion.
+At the August 4, 2026 data cutoff, MGNI closed near $19.57 on August 3 with a verified market capitalization near $2.80 billion, and Q2 2026 earnings are scheduled for August 5, 2026.
 This page uses scenario ranges and source checks, not a certain stock price prediction, and is for informational use only.

 Current price